hl7-eu/laboratory/README.md

 ## Sources

 * The **master** branch documents the STU 1 version and the current CI build for STU 2
+* The **2.0.0-xtehr-fixes** branch is used for managing errata on the STU 1, including STU 1.1

 ## Builds